ongov/Digital-Service-Standard/README.md

 * learning from it and supporting testing to improve assisted digital support
 * designing an assisted digital support model to meet user needs
-* committing one person to do ongoing user research into assisted digital support needs
+* committing to participating in ongoing user research to discover digital support needs

 ### Laws and rules to follow